 Power; 220 volts, 50 Mhz; electrical outlets are the plug type D. You can also find European-style outlets in most tourist places but if you want to stay safe, you can buy a travel adapter.

 Vaccinations; Some of the diseases you should be aware of are hepatitis, cholera, and typhoid.
 However, it’s highly-recommended that you should get travel insurance before you go, especially if you go trekking.
-My choice for my last trip to Nepal was World Nomads; you might have to pay a bit more but you’d be protected from anything that can happen while traveling in Nepal.
+My choice for my last trip to Nepal was World Nomads; you might have to pay a bit more but you’d be protected from anything that can happen while visiting Nepal.

 Don’t talk politics; Nepal was a monarchy until 2008 and it’s still a relatively new republic.
 Keep this in mind if you’re planning to bring up some uncomfortable political topics when conversing with locals.